cybr-1/hunting-queries/ATT&CK/007. Defence Evasion/Impair Defences - T1562/Defender ATP Registry Tampering.md

 ## Defender for Endpoint Registry Tampering

-This query will hunt for any tampering with the Defender for Endpoint registry values.
+This query will hunt for any tampering with the Defender for Endpoint ATP registry values.
 It will exclude system and only look for users accounts performing the action to reduce noise and false positives.

 ```KQL
 DeviceRegistryEvents